A venture builder’s take on the “Why” and “How” to fail quickly for traditional companies

 The problems identified during the “Discovery” phase will trigger the next phase, “Ideation.”
 During “Ideation,” sessions made up of individuals from across the team, from different backgrounds and skillsets, participate to generate ideas and solutions.
 Following traditional methods of design thinking, and empathizing with the user, these sessions are about generating as many ideas as possible and ensuring divergent thinking.

-After these ideation sessions, ideas should be be fleshed out into more elaborated concepts, before being evaluated based on criteria relevant to your context, such as technical feasibility and market potential, before converging on one (or two or three) solution that is worth prototyping.
+After these ideation sessions, ideas should be fleshed out into more elaborated concepts, before being evaluated based on criteria relevant to your contexts, such as technical feasibility and market potential, before converging on one (or two or three) solution that is worth prototyping.
 During this process, ideas are both killed and shelved for later pursuit.

-Of course, prototyping at it’s core is about building early iterations of technologies, testing, and adapting them based on what didn’t work.
+Of course, prototyping at its core is about building early iterations of technologies, testing, and adapting them based on what didn’t work.
 Early failings allow engineers and user experience designers to iterate on the product based on learnings.
 This “agile” method means that at any point the code or wireframe can be tossed out in an effort to ensure that the work going into the MVP is built for the longer term (maintainable, sustainable, and user-approved).

 Outside of these phases, two other features might be helpful for your pro-failure operations:

-We understand that this kind of “experimentation” will be not only with new technologies but also new kinds of employees and culture.
+We understand that this kind of “experimentation” will be not only with new technologies but also with new kinds of employees and culture.
 And for many companies, implementing this sort of change will be like turning a barge.
-That’s why we at WATTx provide services to Mittelstand companies with an appetite for change and experimentation.
+That’s why we at wattx provide services to Mittelstand companies with an appetite for change and experimentation.

 We dive deep into research, understanding their customers and stakeholders to identify real problems; these problems prompt vetted solutions, that we then prototype, with agile development, until we reach a pilotable MVP.
 And in the end, we build technologies that jumpstart their experimentation with a new, vetted business model, product, or startup.
 But our clients are also in it for the ride, with the chance to familiarize themselves with setting up flexible systems; stay up-to-date on relevant, new technologies; as well as the user-first methodologies that will give them insights they need to lead development in the Age of Automation.